Chapter 1: Between the salt and the leaves

 “I wanted to see how far you’d get.”
 Elias shrugged, the corner of his mouth curling.
 “What were you thinking about?”

-Lissa sighed and looked carefully around the street before meeting Elias’s knowing blue eyes—they reminded her of the deep ocean in the low light.
+Lissa looked carefully around the street before meeting Elias’s knowing blue eyes—they reminded her of the deep ocean in the low light.

-Elias instantly softened with her words and threw an arm around her shoulder, tucking her into his warmth.
+Elias instantly softened with her half-formed admission and threw an arm around her shoulder, tucking her into his warmth.
 “I know.
 Let’s get you home.
 You’ll be fine once you see the mess Ella and Isa managed to make in the time you’ve been out.”

 But a mess was something Lissa could handle, something that would keep her hands and mind busy.